Layr-Labs/eigensdk-go/README.md

 Follow the [contribution guidelines](CONTRIBUTING.md) to contribute to eigensdk-go

 ## Security Bugs
-Please report security vulnerabilities to security@eigenlabs.org
+Please report security vulnerabilities to security@eigenlabs.org.
+Do NOT report security bugs via Github Issues.